MRtrix3/containers/README.md

-# docker
+# Containers for MRtrix3

-Hosts DockerFiles to build MRtrix3 containers
+Hosts Dockerfiles to build MRtrix3 containers